pgbouncer/pgbouncer/doc/config.md

 ### listen_addr

-Specifies a list of addresses where to listen for TCP connections.
+Specifies a list (comma-separated) of addresses where to listen for TCP connections.
 You may also use `*` meaning "listen on all addresses".
 When not set, only Unix socket connections are accepted.